 Our Application Process

 Before applying for help, you may want to check out our resource pages for nonprofits and small businesses.
+Please note: Our applications for small business help are temporarily paused.
 You might also find help through our Employer Hotline or our Bootcamp program for founders of nonprofit startups.

 There are multiple steps in the application and attorney selection process, so it may take several weeks for your case to be assigned to an attorney.
 Here are the typical steps in the Community Law Project application process: